Cascade County's Storm Water Management Program

 Construction Related Storm Drainage

 The Montana DEQ regulates discharges of storm water from construction activity through the Montana Pollutant Discharge Elimination System (MPDES) General permit.
 An authorization under the General Permit for Storm Water Discharges Associated with Construction Activity is required for construction activities that include clearing, excavating, grading, grubbing, or placement/removal of earth material with a total area of one or more acres.
-Construction projects that disturb an acre or more are required to implement Best Management Practices (BMPs) in order to minimize contamination potential associated with the construction activities.
+Construction projects that disturb an acre or more are required to develop a Storm Water Pollution Prevention Plan (SWPPP) whereby BMPs are implemented in order to reduce and/or eliminate sediment erosion and pollution caused by storm water and associated with the construction activities.